 A contract for difference (CFD) is a financial derivative instrument where the differences between open and closing trade prices determine the profit of the position.
 The investor doesn't have ownership of the physical good, product, or security.

-CFDs represent assets in almost all investment markets.
+Investors can trade CFDs in almost all investment markets.
 Leading brokers globally provide investors with contracts for differences in currencies, cryptocurrencies, sovereign debt, indices, and metals such as gold and silver.

 Read more: What Is CFD Trading?
 Costs, Hours, Risks